Loading…

 Colour retention of sealant.
 Test in water.

-The colour retention test was carried out with a number of clear sealants from different manufacturers.
-Each product was applied inside new clean plastic cups, filled half way with water, covered & kept them in the same conditions.
+A clearness retention test was conducted in water with sealants from various manufacturers.
+Each product was applied inside clean plastic cups, partially filled with water, and covered.
+The image below depicts the results after 16 days.

 Clearest sealant test results when sealant were kept in water.